Early Life

 Philanthropy

-Gianfelice Rocca is actively involved in charitable activities.
-He presides over the Rocca Foundation and the Fratelli Agostino and Enrico Rocca Foundation, which support several social and educational projects worldwide.
+Gianfelice Rocca actively participates in social and charitable activities.
+He chairs the Rocca Foundation and the Fratelli Agostino and Enrico Rocca Foundation, which support various social and educational projects globally.
+In 2005, the foundation announced the "Progetto Roberto Rocca," an agreement between the Massachusetts Institute of Technology and Milan Politecnico to promote cooperation between the two universities.